 • The Policy Impacts of Mental Health and Wellbeing in Higher Education in the UK

 Submit your own PhD proposal

-To discuss your own research project proposal and find out more about postgraduate programmes in Psychology, contact the lead of the research centres listed below or the Departmental Research Degrees Coordinator, Dr Alessandra Fasulo.
+To discuss your own research project proposal and find out more about postgraduate programmes in Area Studies at the University, use the contact details of the relevant supervisor below.

 All candidates must be a UK resident and hold a good honours degree (2:1 and above) from a recognised UK higher education institution.